S-Nakib/next-dynamic-route-generator/README.md

 The returned object of the [getStaticPaths](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) must contain a key named as [paths](https://nextjs.org/docs/basic-features/data-fetching#the-paths-key-required).
 This key is an array defining the route/URL structure of the site.
 Since you want the route/URL structure to be the same as the `posts` directory structure, you need to pass the [paths](https://nextjs.org/docs/basic-features/data-fetching#the-paths-key-required) key accordingly.
 And here comes `next-dynamic-route-generator` to rescue you.
 It provides a method `getPaths` which will generate the `paths` key for you.
 You just need to point out the directory where you have kept your contents and the file extension of your contents.
 This method is described [here](#getpaths).

-You will also need to work with [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) method, which takes a parameter of the same type as elements of the `paths` array.
-Here the whole array won't be passed at once but each element at a time.
+You will also need to work with [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) method.
+The `getStaticProps` method takes a parameter which has a [params](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) key.

-On `getStaticProps`, you need to fetch the `.md` files.
-But here you don't have the file routes but an object containing `params` key which you get as a parameter.
+From the params key you can get the current route and then fetch the contents(.md/.mdx or other files).
 Here also we have got your back.
-Just pass the parameter you get on `getStaticProps` as it is to the method `generateRoute` which will return the `route` string without any extension.
+If the params key is not `undefined`, pass it to the `generateRoute` method and it will return the route string.

 You can also pass an optional second argument string defining the extension of your files to get the route with the extension.
 This method is described [here](#generateroute).

 ### By the way, to make `generateRoute` work on `getStaticProps`, you have to use `getPaths` on `getStaticPaths`.